paperless-ngx/paperless-ngx/docs/setup.rst

     **Rootless**

-    If you want to run Paperless as a rootless container, you will need to add the following to your ``docker-compose.yml``:
+    If you want to run Paperless as a rootless container, you will need to do the following in your ``docker-compose.yml``:

     - set the ``user`` running the container to map to the ``paperless`` user in the container.